sachinchoolur/lightGallery/site/content/license/_index.md

 ---
-title: 'Pricing'
+title: Pricing
-description: 'lightGallery commercial license options.'
+description: lightGallery commercial license options.
-lead:
-    'lightGallery is a free and open-source library, however, if you are using the library for business, commercial sites, projects, and applications, choose the commercial license to keep your source proprietary, to yourself. '
+lead: 'lightGallery is a free and open-source library, however, if you are using the library for business, commercial sites, projects, and applications, choose the commercial license to keep your source proprietary, to yourself. '
-date: 2020-04-17T12:18:10+00:00
+date: 2020-04-17T12:18:10.000Z
 draft: false
 images: []
 ---